 Gastroesophageal reflux disease (GERD) is a long-term condition in which acid from the stomach comes up into the esophagus.
+It can lead to heartburn and other symptoms.

 Many people occasionally experience acid reflux or gastroesophageal reflux (GER).